Kappabuchi Pond

 Google Maps

-Kappabuchi Pond is about 10 minutes from Tono Station by taxi or 20–25 minutes by rental bike.
-There’s no direct bus, so a taxi or bike is the easiest way to get there.
-It’s well signposted and close to other spots like Denshoen.
+Kappabuchi Pond is about 10 minutes from Tono Station by taxi, or 20–25 minutes by rental bike.
+There’s no direct bus service, so taking a taxi or cycling is the easiest way to get there.
+The route is well signposted and the pond is located near other attractions like Denshoen.

 Resources